wp-plugins/bm-custom-login/readme.txt

 The plugin also inludes a psd template for creating your own login screens so it couldn't be easier.

-Thanks go to Kerry Webster - http://www.kerrywebster.com/?p=136 - for his help with the Wordpress 2.5 update and the additional branding features.

 Finally, there is a flickr group for showing off your custom logins, or for getting inspiration for your own creations.
 You can see it on flickr - http://www.flickr.com/groups/bm-custom-login/

+If you're in the market for a WordPress theme then you could checkout my Premium GPL WordPress themes site here: http://prothemedesign.com/

 == Installation ==